List of characters in the Breaking Bad franchise: Lalo Salamanca

 Eduardo "Lalo" Salamanca (portrayed by Tony Dalton) is another of Hector's nephews, introduced in season 4 of Better Call Saul.
 He arrives from Mexico soon after Hector's stroke to help run the family's drug operation, and takes a greater interest in the day-to-day details than Hector did, which makes Nacho uneasy.
 Lalo visits Hector in the nursing home and enables Hector to communicate more effectively by giving him a front desk call bell, which Lalo kept as a souvenir after Hector killed a hotelier.
-Lalo thanks Gus for giving Hector first aid after his stroke and paying for his care, but also surveils Gus' subordinates in order to learn their regular activities.
+Lalo thanks Gus for giving Hector first aid after his stroke and paying for his care, but also surveils Gus's subordinates in order to learn their regular activities.
 When Werner escapes from Mike's supervision, Lalo follows Mike and kills Fred, a money wire store clerk, to obtain Werner's location.
 He becomes aware that Werner was constructing something for Gus and Gus fabricates a story to explain events of which Lalo is aware, which Lalo outwardly accepts while remaining suspicious.

-Lalo disrupt Gus' activities and places trust in Nacho, unaware Nacho is Gus' mole.
-Lalo allows Krazy-8 to become a DEA informant with Jimmy's help, and Krazy-8 turns over locations of Gus' dead drops.
+Lalo disrupts Gus's activities and places trust in Nacho, unaware Nacho is Gus's mole.
+Lalo allows Krazy-8 to become a DEA informant with Jimmy's help, and Krazy-8 turns over locations of Gus's dead drops.
 Gus has Mike link Lalo to Fred's murder to get him arrested, but later has Jimmy arrange for his bail of $7 million.
 Lalo convinces Jimmy to pick up the cash from Leonel and Marco at a remote desert location.
-Jimmy is nearly killed by the cartel, who believe it best to keep Lalo in prison to protect Gus' business, but Mike arrives to save him.
+Jimmy is nearly killed by the cartel, who believe it best to keep Lalo in prison to protect Gus's business, but Mike arrives to save him.
 After Jimmy's car breaks down, Mike and Jimmy trek through the desert over two days before reaching safety.
 Jimmy provides Lalo a cover story to hide Mike's involvement, which Lalo accepts.
 He intends to skip bail and return to Mexico, but instead of waiting for Leonel and Marco to pick him up, he searches for Jimmy's car.
-He returns to Albuquerque to confront Jimmy at Kim, and reveals that he found Jimmy's car, which was full of bullet holes.
+He returns to Albuquerque to confront Jimmy at Kim's apartment, and reveals that he found Jimmy's car, which was full of bullet holes.
 Kim says passersby probably shot at the car for fun and accuses Lalo of not trusting Jimmy.
 Lalo then instructs Nacho to drive him to Mexico, but not the original pickup site.
 In Mexico, he introduces Nacho to Don Eladio and informs him that Nacho will run the Salamanca drug business while Lalo hides from the authorities.